elasticdotventures/dotfiles/README.md

 ```

+# _b00t_: what i'm building.
+  WIZARD-MENU/CLI SYSTEM-ENGINEERING POLY-INTERFACE "GLUE" of many BEST PRACTICES for anybody that desires a "DONT MAKE ME THINK MORE THAN I NEED TO" KISS approach to TECHNICAL SYSTEMS ENGINEERING accomplished through EASY-IDEMPOTENT DETERMINISTIC (meaning predictable) CONTAINER DESIGN/INTEGRATION/LIFECYCLE.

+  A FULL LIFECYCLE OPEN-SOURCE SYSTEMS TOOL:
+    INCEPTION, CREATION, AND DETERMINISTIC OPERATION FROM DEV TO RELEASE => [ COMPLIANCE, LOGGING, CYBER-SECURITY ] TO EXIT

 # _b00t_: View from the Ground Up

 _b00t_ is systems-engineering poly-glue publishing transpiler, it will use menus to select "scenarios" from templates for all relevant stack layers "层".  _b00t_ intends to provide a curated starting point for a variety of poly-disciplinary aka "complex" projects.
 A modern curated catalog of computer interfaces, academic and elastic libraries.

 _b00t_ is colorful, and not traditional, it is "cheeky", but non-discriminatory, it is poly-lingual but it may not be suitable for traditional corporate or government environments, as such it is better suited for the home inventor / hobbyiest or open-source hardware developer/fabricator, children under 16 should ask your parents before using _b00t_.